 However, she decided to open a business in Crimea.
-She sailed there in March 1855.
-Mary ran a bar and restaurant for British soldiers called the British Hotel.
-(It was not, however a hotel in the modern sense of the word, just a place where people could eat).
+She sailed there in March 1855 and she became a sutler (a person who sold provisions to soliders).
+Mary ran a bar and restaurant for British officers called the British Hotel.
+(It was not, however a hotel in the modern sense of the word, just a place where army officers could eat and drink).

-Mary Seacole never actually worked in a hospital but she sometimes carried bandages, lint, and needles and treated wounded soldiers returning from the front line.
+Mary Seacole never actually worked in a hospital but she sometimes went to sell food and drink near the front line.
+She also carried bandages, lint, and needles and treated wounded soldiers returning from the front line.
 Her business flourished as long as the war continued.